Yellow Silk

-Yellow Silk: Journal of Erotic Arts was a magazine founded by writer, editor,& designer Lily Pond and published quarterly from 1981 to 1996 on the belief that the erotic should play a more visible role in American arts and letters.
+Yellow Silk: Journal of Erotic Arts was a magazine founded by writer, editor, and designer Lily Pond and published quarterly from 1981 to 1996 on the belief that the erotic should play a more visible role in American arts and letters.
 The magazine promoted the idea of erotic energy being not only sexual desire but love of any kind.
 The publisher was Three Rivers Press and the magazine was based in Rhode Island.

 Anthologies

 Works published in this magazine were anthologized in: